Windows Sandbox Management

 Initialize Sandbox Templates

-Run Windows Sandbox at least once via the QuickSand CLI to initialize system templates:
+Run Windows Sandbox at least once via the WSB CLI to initialize system templates:

 wsb start wsb stop --id <uuid>